istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/_index.md

 With Istio 1.25, this just gets even easier!

 The Kubernetes [Traffic distribution](https://kubernetes.io/docs/concepts/services-networking/service/#traffic-distribution) feature is now fully supported, offering a simplified interface to keep traffic local.
 The existing Istio [locality load balancing](https://github.com/docs/tasks/traffic-management/locality-load-balancing/) remains for more complex use cases.
 Ztunnel will now report the additional `source_zone`, `source_region`, `destination_zone`, and `destination_region` labels to all metrics, giving a clear view of cross-zonal traffic.

-### DNS auto-allocation improvements

-DNS proxying is now enabled by default for ambient workloads.
-This enhances performance and security, as well as enabling [egress traffic controls](https://ambientmesh.io/docs/traffic/mesh-egress/#egress-gateways).
-Along with this change comes a few advanced per-pod customization around traffic captured, including during off DNS capture for specific workloads if necessary; Check out the change notes for more information.

 ## Upgrading to 1.25